a-laughlin/a-laughlin.github.io/_posts/2017-08-15-hyper-composable-react-architecture.md

 ## Reusability - Toward a Calculation
 When every component is reusable, deciding when and how to reuse them becomes paramount.
 Reuse adds dependency graphs... which add complexity costs...
 But how much?
 I want to get a more quantifiable answer than individual preference.

 Cyclomatic Complexity (`Edges - Nodes + (2 * Predicate Nodes)`) is inadequate.
 Most graphs lack predicate nodes.
 Cyclomatic Complexity also doesn't account for human cognitive limitations when dealing with temporal and/or deeply nested graphs, especially when the two interact, and state is involved.
 Or when parts of graphs can be passed around, like passing `dog.woof` without passing the prototype chain.
-Thoughts?

 This article is getting long enough, so I'll stop on this topic with a back-of-the napkin calculation as food for thought.
 Accounting for cognitive and language complexity with `!`, the complexity of any one graph is `(ds)!`, where `d` is graph depth, and `s` is the number of atom types involved.
 The definition of "one graph" is a separate question.

+Have better measurement ideas?
+Speak up in the comments!

 ## Definitional Challenges
 While the "shallower graphs improves composability" idea is consistent throughout the article, my specific examples of graph depth are inconsistent due to unresolved definitional questions.
 Are branches considered separate graphs?
 Are connections between atoms like `x-x-y-y-z-z` one 6-deep graph, three 2-deep graphs and one 3 deep graph, or both, or...?
 More concretely, should `foo(a,b)`'s dependency graph, include a 2-deep arguments order graph, as well as `import {foo} from './bar'`, which includes 2 deep object property and directory structure graphs?